LIUBINfighter/csv-lite/README.md

 ## Philosophy

 - No fancy UI, SAY NO TO
         - modals
         - sidebar
         - settingTab <!-- - Readme.
 Actually it's important to update readme, I hope you won't notice this line QAQ [#33](https://github.com/LIUBINfighter/csv-lite/issues/33) -->
         - other online docs & tutorials
 - All functions of the ui components above will be covered in a single File view.
 - All in TextFileView/workspace.
 - No more pollution to your vault, all metadata store in `./.obsidian/plugins/csv` in json format.
 (Currently no `data.json`)
 - Every function must be completed within 3 steps:
     0. Locate it visually
     1. Click/Hotkey
     2. Input (if needed)
     3. Confirm/Leave
 - The interface should remain minimal yet functional.
 - Users shouldn't need to leave their workflow environment.
 - CSV manipulation should be as natural as text editing.

 ## Purpose

 This plugin enhances Obsidian's functionality by allowing users to work with CSV (Comma-Separated Values) files seamlessly within their vault, eliminating the need to switch between different applications for CSV handling.

+### Delimiter Handling Philosophy

+Team repositories or shared datasets often mix delimiter styles (`,` `;` `\t`).
+For safety:

+1. The plugin auto-detects the delimiter when opening a file.
+2. The dropdown ("Auto, , ;") lets you temporarily re-interpret the file without changing it on disk.
+3. Saving edits (cell changes, row/column operations) writes the file back using the ORIGINAL detected delimiter, not the one you temporarily selected—unless the file already used that delimiter.
+4. This prevents accidental mass diffs in version control or breaking pipelines that assume a specific separator.

+If you ever need an explicit “convert delimiter” feature, open an issue—we’ll gate it behind a confirmation instead of doing it silently.

 ## Getting Started